 I once met somebody who told me that her husband never ate leftovers.

 Poor lady.
-I don’t know what positive qualities her husband may have, but for me somebody who would not eat the occasional leftovers cannot be a candidate to be Mr. Aunt Clara.
+I don’t know what positive qualities her husband may have, but for me somebody who would not eat the occasional leftovers cannot be a candidate for Mr. Aunt Clara.
 At our home we recycle all the leftovers, and the idea of spending hours and hours in the kitchen on a daily basis does not sit well with me.

 Sure, I love cooking, a lot in fact, but on an everyday basis we prefer uncomplicated dishes, lots of vegetables and light food.
 Long stays in the kitchen are left for special occasions.